Courses in the Psychology Department cover a full range of topics within psychology.

 389 (1 to 9 credits) – Seminar Selected Topics.
 Varied content.
 Offered as need exists and as faculty interests and time permit.
 May be repeated as topics vary.
 Prerequisite: consent of instructor.

 391 (1 to 9 credits) – Individual Project.
 Individual study, research or experience under the supervision of a member of the Department of Psychology faculty.
-Of all credits that a student completes for PSYC 391, 392, 393, and 394, a maximum of three hours from any or all of these courses may count towards the major.
+Of all credits that a student completes for PSYC 391, 392, 393, and 394, a maximum of six hours from any or all of these courses may count towards the major.
 Mandatory Pass/Fail.
 Prerequisite: consent of instructor.

 392 (1 to 9 credits) – Individual Project.
 Individual study, research or experience under the supervision of a member of the Department of Psychology faculty.
 For use in those cases where the faculty member deems a graded course to be appropriate.
-Of all credits that a student completes for PSYC 391, 392, 393, and 394, a maximum of three hours from any or all of these courses may count towards the major.
+Of all credits that a student completes for PSYC 391, 392, 393, and 394, a maximum of six hours from any or all of these courses may count towards the major.
 Prerequisite: consent of instructor.

 393 (1 to 9 credits) – Pre-professional Practicum.
 Directed experience in human services or other activities relevant to psychology at a public or private institution, agency, or organization.
 The experience is on a volunteer basis.
 Enrollment must be approved in advance by the director of undergraduate field placements for the Department of Psychology.
 Mandatory Pass/Fail.
 Prerequisite: consent of instructor.

 394 (1 to 9 credits) – Undergraduate Practicum in the College Teaching of Psychology.
 Supervised practicum in the college teaching of psychology for selected senior psychology majors.
-Of all credits that a student completes for Psychology 391, 392, 393, and 394, a maximum of three hours from any or all of these courses may count towards the major.
+Of all credits that a student completes for Psychology 391, 392, 393, and 394, a maximum of six hours from any or all of these courses may count towards the major.
 Prerequisite: senior psychology major and permission of instructor.

 402 (3 credits) – Psychology and Medicine.
 This course is an extensive review of psychology concepts as they relate to medicine and medical training.
 The overall goal of this course is to provide review of psychology concepts as they appear in the new form of the MCAT.
 Prerequisite: PSYC 211.